Fly Upper Computer Installation and Usage Guide

 - Capacity: 16GB-128GB (32GB/64GB recommended)

-- Speed Class: Class10 or U1/U3
+- Speed Class: Class 10 or U1/U3

-3. Writing Tool Preparation
+3. Programming Tool Preparation

-- TF Card: Standard TF card reader.
+- TF Card: Standard TF card reader

-- M2WE Card: Dedicated M2SD writer (required).
+- M2WE Card: Dedicated M2SD programmer (required)

 4. System Image Matching